mimischly7/mimischly7.github.io/README.md

  # TODO:

  - [ ] Implement/fix fixImgSrc function in Blog.js to correctly replace relative image paths with absolute ones.

+    Just to specify imagive with relative path in md.

- - [ ] Add math support to the mardown-it logic
+ - [x] Add math support to the mardown-it logic

- - [ ] Add same style to Blog page and posts as rest of website
+ - [x] Add same style to Blog page and posts as rest of website

  - [ ] Make information up to date

  - [ ] Write explanation of how the website works and should be maintained in case of drought.

+ - [ ] Fix `Blog.js` to have date, desc, ... instead of comments.